 The acquisition ASIC contains samplers and peak detectors for each input channel, a common amplifier, an A/D converter, and the trigger logic.
-The digitized waveform samples are transferred to the processing and display ASIC.
-In 4-channel systems, the two acquisition ASICs are interconnected so that a trigger on one ASIC can cause a trigger on the other.
+The digitized waveform samples are transferred to the processing and display FGPA.
+In 4-channel systems, the two acquisition ASIC's are interconnected so that a trigger in one ASIC can cause a trigger on the other.